 In this question students are asked to match digital and analogue clocks which show the same time.
-Care needs to be taken as two of the analogue clocks show the same time; the background colour showing day or night needs to be noted.
+Care needs to be taken as two of the analogue clocks show the same time; the background colour showing day or night needs to be noted in order to make the distinction between a.m. and p.m.